PodDBio/Docs/learn/README.md

 3. Metadata does not have their own security boundaries.
 Business logics of a contract decide the publication and modification of metadata.

-4. Apps cannot interact directly with metadata freely.
+4. Users(people and machine) cannot interact directly with metadata freely.